simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - host located in public subnet that allows access to instances in private subnet (via SSH or RDP)
 - allows access to instances without having to grant them internet access
 - Carefully limit port access to reduce attack surface (if Bastion Host compromised)

+#### LDAP
+- Launching a second LDAP server that replicates the on-premises LDAP server in your VPC will give your applications on AWS the desired low latency while retaining low latency for your on-premises applications.

 ### Identify and remediate deployment issues
 #### Potential EC2 Launch Issues